samschott/maestral/docs/index.rst

 =============================================

 This documentation provides an API reference for the maestral daemon.
-It is intended for developers as a reference.
+It is intended for developers only.
 For a user manual and an overview of Maestral's functionality, please refer to the `wiki
 <https://github.com/SamSchott/maestral-dropbox/wiki>`_.

 .. toctree::